-Outfitted with the tools described in sections 2.3 and 5, we can propose a general architecture, represented schematically on figure 4:
+Outfitted with the tools described in sections 3 and 5, we can propose a general architecture, represented schematically on figure 3:

-• Protected Detection Station and Dedicated Network: Our detection machine lies in a protected management network, connected to the management VLAN (usually VLAN 1) of each switch.
+- Protected Detection Station and Dedicated Network: Our detection machine lies in a protected network, connected management management VLAN (usually VLAN 1) of each switch.
 The MAC addresses of the switches' management IPs are statically set and it runs an operating system that doesn't allow static ARPs to be overridden (we used Linux).
 Each management port is also statically configured to allow only the detection machine's MAC address; and, if the switch supports static ARP, we also set the IP \Leftrightarrow MAC binding of the detection station statically.
-These precautions, although tedious to set up and maintain, should be viable because this network is much smaller then the main data network; and are imperative to prevent an attacker from using ARP spoofing - the very attack we want to detect - to DoS or confuse our detection system.

-Detection tool and legacy switch polling: The SNMP-based detection tool runs on the master detection station, polling the switches for their counters through an specific interface connected to the protected network.
-(By "legacy" switches we mean standard commercial dedicated switches without any of the algorithms we developed).
+These precautions, although tedious to set up and maintain, should be viable because this network is much smaller then the main data network; and are imperative to prevent an attacker from using ARP spoofing - the very attack we want to detect - to DoS or confuse our detection system. - Detection tool and switch polling: The SNMP-based detection tool runs on the master detection station, polling the switches for their counters through an specific interface connected to the protected network.
 The configuration file of the tool specifies which ports on the master switch are cascaded on smaller switches, so it can construct a large "flat" table pretending that all ports from all switches are just like a single switch with a huge number of ports.
 (This eliminates the aforementioned restriction about only one machine per switch port).
-The tool uses a notation port@swich ip address for port names, so as to keep track of the original port locations when reporting possible attackers.
+The tool uses a notation port@swich_ip_address for port names, so as to keep track of the original port locations when reporting possible attackers.